slaclab/trace/README.md

-# Archive-Viewer
+# Trace
-PyDM based archive viewer.
+PyDM based archive viewer and striptool.
 In Development.